HttpWatch Help Version 16.x

 Welcome to HttpWatch

-HttpWatch has two components; an extension used to collect, view and save HTTP traffic within the browser and a standalone log file viewer know as HttpWatch Studio.
+HttpWatch has two components; an extension used to capture, analyse and save network traffic within the browser, and a standalone log file viewer known as HttpWatch Studio, designed for reviewing, sharing and replaying recorded sessions.

 HttpWatch Editions